 Overview

-A rambling farmhouse in the beautiful Chiantishire
+A rambling farmhouse in beautiful Chiantishire

 Casale Felice is a truly exceptional and unique villa, superbly renovated by its current owners, an Italian architect and his Australian wife.
 Nestled in a stunning, secluded valley in the heart of the pristine and world-famous Chianti wine region, the property offers the perfect balance of peace and quiet without being isolated.
 It is just a 20-minute drive from the stunning and historic city of Siena, an hour from Florence, and just 5 minutes from a charming village that boasts a fantastic restaurant and several essential services.